Your Ultimate Guide to Port Pirie

 Visit some local wineries

 Port Pirie isn’t known for its wine, and nor is its immediate surroundings.
 Neighbouring Clare Valley is a world-renowned wine region after all, and famously offers visitors an ‘English countryside’ vibe paired with fresh rieslings and excellent food.
 However, just outside of Port Pirie visitors can visit a couple of wonderful little wineries.
 Don’t visit here if you’re looking for a Jacob’s Creek winery experience, but if you enjoy intimate, cosy wineries and chatting to friendly winemakers, you’ll enjoy a trip to the vines.
-At Bartagunyah Estate, a Mediterranean climate and 400 metre elevation results in high quality wines and a gorgeous setting.
-Step into the cellar door and enjoy a wine tasting with a view.
-You will also want to visit Blesings Garden wines during your trip.
+You will want to visit Blesings Garden wines during your trip.
 Found between rolling hills and sporadic silver gum trees, the cellar door is open seven days a week and welcomes everyone.
+Whilst visiting wineries isn’t one of the most typical things to do in Port Pirie, it comes highly recommended.

 Go mountain biking